• Skip to main content

 • VOO tracks the S&P 500 Index.
 VTI tracks the CRSP US Total Market Index.

-• Consequently, VTI has been – and should be expected to be – slightly more volatile than VOO.
+• VTI has been – and should be expected to be – slightly more volatile than VOO.

 • Both VOO and VTI have the same expense ratio of 0.03%.

-• VTI is much more popular than VOO.
+• VTI is more popular than VOO.

 Contents

-• VOO vs. VTI – Methodology and Composition
+• VOO vs. VTI – Comparison Table

 • VOO vs. VTI – Historical Performance

-• VOO vs. VTI – AUM and Fees
+• VOO vs. VTI – AUM

 • Conclusion